 North Parade Bridge - a view of Ralph Allen and John Wood's legacy

 Half way over the bridge, look up to the hills on your left to see Allen’s country mansion, designed by Wood, a symbol of the success of these two men with whom we started this journey.
 Their influence on the rise of Bath from modest medieval town to opulent Georgian city is admired worldwide to this day.
 The house is now Prior Park College and the gardens are managed by the National Trust.
 After the bridge are North Parade Buildings on your left and Parade Gardens to your right, more of Wood’s great legacy.

 Continue along North Parade until the junction with Pierrepoint Street.
-Cross straight over onto Terrace Walk and shortly after turn L into York Street, which leads you back to the Visitor Information Centre.
+Cross straight over onto Terrace Walk and shortly after turn L into York Street, which leads you back to Bath Abbey.
 Please share your walk highlights with us @NTBathSkyline.